SteerGroup/coding-best-practices-guide/docs/languages.md

 R is a programming language focused on statistical computing, and is mostly used by statisticians and data analysts/scientists.
-R is an open-source alternative to SAS, SPSS, and STATA.
+R is an open-source alternative to SAS, SPSS, and Stata.
 In addition to being great for working with data, R has strong visualization capabilities, and can be used for literate programming (where code and outputs are interspersed with text), and simple web applications.
 While R is widely used, its ecosystem is much smaller than that of